by Dr. G. Ravindra Varma | September 14, 2020 | Prostate health: A call to pro-active awareness and action..!

 Research data from India show that almost 65% of men aged 40 years and above suffered from these annoying symptoms.
 Then why are most of these patient’s ‘unseen’?

-According to Dr. Ravindra Varma, Urologist, AINU Hospital “Most of these patients ‘normalize’ their symptoms, as an inevitable consequence of aging often quoting examples of their father, uncles, elder brothers and other male friends, relatives, and acquaintances or attribute it solely to external factors like cold weather and their drinking too much water.
+According to Dr. Ravindra Varma from AINU Hospital , who is known as one of the best urologist doctor in hyderabad ; “Most of these patients ‘normalize’ their symptoms, as an inevitable consequence of aging often quoting examples of their father, uncles, elder brothers and other male friends, relatives, and acquaintances or attribute it solely to external factors like cold weather and their drinking too much water.
 They continue to suffer symptoms in silence and develop various strategies to cope with them until they markedly worsen, and complications develop.
 Only then do they approach a doctor”